-This section should bring together assessments of impacts on MNES in other chapters (e.g. water resources, flora and fauna, cultural heritage, cumulative impacts) and produce a standalone assessment in a format suited for assessment under the EPBC Act.
+This section of the EIS should be a stand-alone section and should address the issues relevant to the relevant controlling provisions of the EPBC Act.
+This section should bring together assessments of impacts on MNES in other chapters (e.g. water resources, flora and fauna, cumulative impacts) and produce a stand-alone assessment in a format suited for assessment under the EPBC Act.